gekkota-os/SDK/settings script/README.md

 # Settings script
-An Innes equipment can be configured via a script.
+An Qeedji equipment can be configured via a script.
 If the *innes.app-profile.addon-manager.\*.\*.\*.authorized* preference is set to true, then the equipment downloads a settings script and executes its Javascript code as an application extension.

 The process to  get the settings script via the network is based on the DHCP auto configuration feature.